awsdocs/amazon-ec2-user-guide-windows/doc_source/capacity-reservations-wavelengthzones.md

 # Capacity Reservations in Wavelength Zones<a name="capacity-reservations-wavelengthzones"></a>

 *AWS Wavelength* enables developers to build applications that deliver ultra\-low latencies to mobile devices and end users\.
 Wavelength deploys standard AWS compute and storage services to the edge of telecommunication carriers' 5G networks\.
-You can extend a Amazon Virtual Private Cloud \(VPC\) to one or more Wavelength Zones\.
+You can extend an Amazon Virtual Private Cloud \(VPC\) to one or more Wavelength Zones\.
 You can then use AWS resources like Amazon EC2 instances to run applications that require ultra\-low latency and a connection to AWS services in the Region\.
-For more information, see [ AWS Wavelength Zones](http://aws.amazon.com/wavelength/)\.
+For more information, see [AWS Wavelength Zones](http://aws.amazon.com/wavelength/)\.

 When you create On\-Demand Capacity Reservations, you can choose the Wavelength Zone and you can launch instances into a Capacity Reservation in a Wavelength Zone by specifying the subnet associated with the Wavelength Zone\.
 A Wavelength Zone is represented by an AWS Region code followed by an identifier that indicates the location, for example `us-east-1-wl1-bos-wlz-1`\.

 Wavelength Zones are not available in every Region\.
 For information about the Regions that support Wavelength Zones, see [Available Wavelength Zones](https://docs.aws.amazon.com/wavelength/latest/developerguide/wavelength-quotas.html) in the *AWS Wavelength Developer Guide*\.

 **Considerations**
-+ You can't share Capacity Reservations that are created in a Wavelength Zone\.
-+ You can't use Capacity Reservation groups in a Wavelength Zone\.
+You can't use Capacity Reservation groups in a Wavelength Zone\.

 **To use a Capacity Reservation in a Wavelength Zone**